jparker/search_lingo/README.md

 types of search tokens using the parser class method.

 Instantiate your search class by passing in the query string and the scope on which to perform the search.
-Use the `#results` method to compile the search and return the results.
+Use the `#results` method to compile and execute the search and return the results.

-Take a look at the examples/ directory for more concrete examples.

 ## How It Works